b11031371/my_bible_notes/2026-08-06/note_en.md

 ---

-### He replaces the heart—He doesn't ask you to try harder
+### God changes your heart Himself—it's not something you pull off on your own

 > God will work an inward change in order to a universal change.
 Renewing grace works as great a change in the soul as the turning of a dead stone into living flesh.
 [2]

-God doesn't say "push a little harder and you'll be fine."
-He says He will take out the heart of stone and give a heart that can feel and respond.
-The change starts inside, and God is the one doing it.
+Turning a heart of stone into one that can feel is something no amount of effort on your part can pull off; only God can do it.
+And when He does it, He attaches no conditions—this new heart is grace, given freely.

 ---

 ## IV.
 Reflection Question

-How do you decide whether you were "good enough" today?
+What thought or attitude inside you is something only God can change?

-In this passage God says He does all of this not because people are good enough but for the sake of His own name—and what He gives is a new heart.
+Israel defiled the land God gave them, got scattered among the nations, and caused His name to be profaned there (vv.
+16–21); yet God says He will take the heart of stone out of them and give them a heart of flesh (v.
+26).
+He does it Himself, and He gives it freely.

 ---